-At Arlington National Cemetery, the subject of a WETA Television documentary, one of the most haunting features is the Tomb of the Unknowns, also known as the Tomb of the Unknown Soldier.
+At Arlington National Cemetery, one of the most haunting features is the Tomb of the Unknowns, also known as the Tomb of the Unknown Soldier.
 (The memorial never has been officially named, so either name works.)
 The white marble sarcophagus has a flat-faced form with neoclassical columns set into the surface, and is emblazoned with three Greek figures representing Peace, Victory and Valor, along with six wreaths.

 On the rear of the monument, there's a haunting inscription: Here rests in honored glory, an American soldier known but to God.